The Council of Europe’s approach against corruption (AC) and anti-money laundering (AML) and Countering of Terrorist Financing (CFT) is threefold.

-This approach is supported through cooperation and assistance related activities and programmes implemented by the Economic Crime and Cooperation Division.
+The technical cooperation and assistance related activities and programmes are implemented by the Economic Crime Cooperation Division.

-In using standard-setting, monitoring, and technical assistance altogether, the Council of Europe as a Pan-European political organisation displays a unique added value in supporting significant reforms concerning economic crime, corruption and money laundering in many of its Members States (including some emerging from the former-communist block and some from post‑conflict areas).
+In using standard-setting, monitoring, and technical assistance altogether, the Council of Europe as a Pan-European political organisation displays a unique added value in supporting significant reforms concerning economic crime, corruption and money laundering in many of its Members States and beyond in the neighbourhood regions.

 Council of Europe presence, partnership and approach when involved in those reforms and cooperation modalities offers to the countries: access to experience and knowledge in mainstreaming their legislation in line with European acquis; sharing tools to effectively implement international standards; using the Council’s monitoring methodologies to address concerns in neighbouring regions; coordinating, supporting and hosting professional networks which promote better international co-operation in criminal matters (European Union/Council of Europe member States and other countries).

-Such networks and exchange of good practices (in implementing and monitoring international and European standards) have served to build capacities and create strong links among homologue practitioners, professionals and government structures that share common goals and objectives when tackling economic and organised crime and its cross-border effects.
-Furthermore the global co-operation on technical matters concerning the fight against economic crime, corruption, and money-laundering is a key element when aiming at the objective in reaching beyond the European borders through extensive dissemination of European values and policies.
+Such networks and exchange of good practices in implementing and monitoring international and European standards, have served to build capacities and create strong links among homologue practitioners, professionals and government structures that share common goals and objectives when tackling economic and organised crime and its cross-border effects.

 Council of Europe - Standards and instruments